Adamera Minerals (CVE:ADZ) Trading Up 30.8% – Should You Buy?

 Adamera Minerals Corp.
-(CVE:ADZ – Get Free Report) shares were up 30.8% on Saturday .
-The company traded as high as C$0.09 and last traded at C$0.09.
-Approximately 109,500 shares changed hands during trading, an increase of 143% from the average daily volume of 45,102 shares.
+(CVE:ADZ – Get Free Report)’s stock price was up 30.8% during trading on Friday .
+The stock traded as high as C$0.09 and last traded at C$0.09.
+Approximately 109,500 shares traded hands during trading, an increase of 143% from the average daily volume of 45,102 shares.
 The stock had previously closed at C$0.07.

 Adamera Minerals Price Performance